Our Tom-Tom GPS

 picture of Tom-Tom GPS unit

 Since we have obtained our Tom-Tom GPS unit, we have found yet another use for it that we hadn't thought of before we bought it.
-We discovered that the Tom-Tom was programmed with most of the businesses in a particular area, especially restaurants and gas stations —as well as hospitals.
+We discovered that the Tom-Tom was programmed with most of the businesses in a particular area, especially restaurants and gas stations —as well as hopsitals.
 Most of the time, we no longer have to search for that more and more rare commodity (a local telephone book).

 Back to Main Page